DFE-Digital/publish-teacher-training/README.md

 ## Setting up the app in development

+### Settings

+If you are going to login with a user who hasn't recieved the welcome email - you will need to set the following settings to their correct values in `config/settings/development.local.yml`:

+- `govuk_notify.api_key`
+- `govuk_notify.welcome_email_template_id`

 ### Native

 0. If you haven't already, follow this [tutorial](https://gorails.com/setup) to setup your Rails environment, make sure to install PostgreSQL 9.6 as the database